Hamburger

 Business quota may be transferred freely amongst quotaholders.
 However, the articles of association may stipulate a right of first refusal in favor of the other quotaholders.

-Business quota can only be transferred to a third party if in the business quota is fully paid up.
+Business quota can only be transferred to a 3rd party if in the business quota is fully paid up.
 Other quotaholders of Kft., the Kft. itself or a person designated by the quotaholders' meeting – in this order – has a right of first refusal.

 The right of first refusal may be exercised pro rata by the quotaholders.